trigger-corp/Forge-Documentation/source/web/index.rst

 --------------------
 First off you'll need a Forge application.
-If you're not yet set up in Forge, try our :ref:`Getting Started Guide <forge-index>` then our :ref:`Chrome <chrome-index>` or :ref:`Android <android-index>` tutorials to learn the basics - or you could download one of our `demo apps <http://docs.trigger.io/en/v1.2/android/getting-started.html#building-the-code>`_ from GitHub.
+If you're not yet set up in Forge, try our :ref:`Getting Started Guide <forge-index>` then our :ref:`Chrome <chrome-index>` or :ref:`Mobile <mobile-index>` tutorials to learn the basics - or you could download one of our `demo apps <http://docs.trigger.io/en/v1.2/android/getting-started.html#building-the-code>`_ from GitHub.